See why the mysterious murder of Mary Pinchot Meyer, JFK's bombshell, CIA-affiliated mistress have fascinated sleuths for decades.

 Crump was acquitted, however, in large part because the only evidence against him was circumstantial — and because investigators never recovered a gun, and had nothing to link him to a weapon.
 Still, others say Crump’s acquittal had to do with the jury’s racial makeup.
 Another of Meyer’s biographers, Nina Burleigh, points out that the jury who acquitted Crump consisted of all black jurors.
 Had the jury been majority white, Crump may not have fared as well.

 Police never identified another suspect.
 Meyer’s case was officially closed, unsolved.
 But many journalists, writers and internet sleuths have devoted hours, if not years, to figuring out what happened to her.

-On the Let’s Roll forum, pages upon pages of forum conversation are devoted to nitpicking photos and looking at Google Maps shots of the park as it is today to assess if it’s physically possible for Higgins to have actually seen what he claimed.
+On the Let’s Roll forum, pages upon pages of forum conversation are devoted to nitpicking photos and looking at Google Maps shots of the park as it is today to assess if it’s physically possible for Wiggins to have actually seen what he claimed.

 Others ask that if Meyer’s death was part of some government-silencing conspiracy, why would the CIA put a hit on her in such a risky, public place?
 Why not just kill her at home and make it look like a robbery?
 Why create such a bizarre crime scene, why involve such specific and convenient witnesses?